Please scroll down to the bottom of the article for the most recent status.

 Switchgear to the left with three Version 3 Supercharger cabinets.

 This is the first time I have seen this arrangement with bollards to protect the charging posts set at 90 degrees from a typical orientation.
 It looks like a clever idea, but to protect the posts while minimizing the chance of damage to Teslas, I think I would have positioned the bollards up past the curbing and installed some parking bumpers.
+We have communicated our concerns to Tesla.

 Pulling in cable from the charging posts to the Supercharger cabinets.